tzhanl/azure-sdk-for-js/sdk/keyvault/keyvault-keys/README.md

 // await client.purgeDeletedKey(keyName);
 ```

+Since the deletion of a key won't happen instantly, some time is needed
+after the `deleteKey` method is called before the deleted key is
+available to be read, recovered or purged.

 ### Iterating lists of keys

 Using the KeysClient, you can retrieve and iterate through all of the